firefly-iii/docs/new-docs/import/csv.md

 Before you continue reading the "how to" below, check out the **best practices** at the bottom of this page as well!

+** As outlined [in this Patreon post](https://www.patreon.com/posts/future-updates-30012174), the way Firefly III manages importing data is going to change.
+That means that the CSV importer will be moved to a new, separate tool.
+You can already beta-test this tool if you visit this GitHub repository.
+I would appreciate it if you would test the new importer and let me know what you think. **

 ## Select a file

 Find your file and upload it.
 There is no need to upload a "configuration file".
 You will see what this is for in a later step.